cardboard-iguana/cardboard-iguana.com/log/2022-02-27-itprotv-comptia-security-plus.md

 ## ITPro.TV: CompTIA Security+ (SY0-601)

-### Application Attacks — Injections
+### Application Attacks - Injections

 Injection: Supplying some type of untrusted input.

 * SQL injection
 * LDAP injection (this is *exactly* the same idea of SQL injection, but constructing LDAP queries; can sometimes be used against active directory servers)
-* XML injection (ITPro.TV has confirmed what I only strongly suspected — this is just another name for an XML External Entity — XEE — Attack)
+* XML injection (ITPro.TV has confirmed what I only strongly suspected - this is just another name for an XML External Entity - XEE - Attack)
 * DLL injection
 * Command injection (this is about *literal* command injection, so it depends on the application shelling out in some way so that additional commands can be chained to a legitimate command)

 > Throw it [the target system] input, and see what happens.
 See if it breaks.
 And *how* does it break?
-That’s what’s important.
+That's what's important.
 >
-> — Dan Lowrie
+> - Dan Lowrie

 * [SQL Injection](../notes/sql-injection.md)
 * [XML External Entity Attacks](../notes/xml-external-entity-attacks.md)

-### Application Attacks — System Resources
+### Application Attacks - System Resources

 System resources: